 Over the next few weeks, as the floodwaters slowly receded, their efforts continued.
 Other kids joined Jax’s delivery team.
 Lucy trained new volunteers at the water station.
 Marco helped coordinate with other food trucks that followed his parents’ lead.
 And Paige kept making signs as needed, each one a little bit better than the last.

-The river had always been where everyone did their own thing โ€“ artists displayed their work, business owners attracted customers, and families enjoyed their separate activities.
+The river had always been the place where everyone did their own thing – artists displayed their work, business owners attracted customers, and families enjoyed their separate activities.
 But now, with the riverside community temporarily disrupted, they’d found something new: the joy of working together.

 One evening, as Paige finished touching up the day’s signs, she realized something.
-“You know what’s amazing?” she said to the others.
+“You know what’s kind of amazing?” she said to the others.
 “The flood wrecked everything along the river.
 But look at everyone helping each other.”

 Lucy looked up from her distribution notebook.
 “Like the river was giving us a different kind of gift?”